com-480-data-visualization/project-2024-cmsgang/README.md

 The data is complete and requires very little preprocessing or cleaning, and can be worked with directly for the most part.
 A closer look at the dataset and an explanation is carried out in the "EDA" interactive notebook found in the ```Milestone 1``` folder.

-As of March 10th 2024, there are currently 6513 entries in the dataset, each entry represents a track, with its associated artists, Spotify statistics such as number of streams, the number of weeks on the top charts, and then a few very interesting descrpitive and musical features such as" "key", "energy", "danceability", time signature and many others which are further explored in the Python notebook.
+As of March 10th 2024, there are currently 6513 entries in the dataset, each entry represents a track, with its associated artists, Spotify statistics such as number of streams, the number of weeks on the top charts, and then a few very interesting descrpitive and musical features such as "key", "energy", "danceability", time signature and many others which are further explored in the Python notebook.

 ### Problematic